Louis B. Mayer: World War II issues

-Unlike Charlie Chaplin, who produced The Great Dictator, the other, much larger Hollywood studios lacked the freedom to make such independent films.
+Unlike Charlie Chaplin, who produced The Great Dictator, the other, much larger Hollywood studios lacked the freedom to make anti-Nazi films.
 Mayer understood that the Germans could ban or boycott Hollywood films throughout much of Europe, with serious economic implications, since 30 to 40 percent of Hollywood's income came from European audiences.
 Nevertheless, MGM produced Three Comrades in 1938, despite movie censor Joseph Breen warning Mayer that the film was "a serious indictment of the German nation and people and is certain to be violently resented by the present government in that country."

 After the Second World War began in Europe in September 1939, Mayer authorized the production of two anti-Nazi films, The Mortal Storm and Escape.
 At the same time, Warner Brothers produced Confessions of a Nazi Spy.
 The German government informed the studios that "those films would be remembered by Germany when — not if — they won the war", writes Eyman.
 Warners had to post guards to protect the family of actor Edward G. Robinson, and the Germans threatened Mayer with a boycott of all MGM films.

 From September 1939 until January 1940, all films that could be considered anti-Nazi were banned by the Hays Office.
 The U.S. ambassador to England, Joseph Kennedy, told the studios to stop making pro-British and anti-German films.
 Kennedy felt that "British defeat was imminent and there was no point in America holding out alone: 'With England licked, the party's over,' said Kennedy."

 Defying those pleadings, MGM produced Mrs. Miniver, a simple story about a family in rural England trying to get by during the early years of the war.
 Eddie Mannix agreed that "someone should salute England.
 And even if we lose $100,000, that'll be okay."